 I sat up again.
 I knew I was not going to be able to avoid the captain for long.
 Even though we were all tired, down to our very cores, I had to get cleaned up.
 We had extra water, and if we were headed down into what I’d seen of the A Shau it wasn’t likely we would get resupplied for some time.

 “Zippo, get a bottle of water,” I ordered, getting to my feet after scrounging inside my pack for a crummy little bar of white surgical soap.
 I stripped down a bit away from where I was dug into the hill, making sure the five gallons of water poured over my head would not run into anyone else’s hooch.
 Zippo was perfect, being big and strong enough to hold the bottle firm in the air, even while I took a few moments to lather up.
 When it was done, I looked at my miserable combat gear.
 The only good thing about it was that it blended in with everything around me.
 I dressed, wearing the same sox for the third day and night.
-I was trying to get three days to a pair because when I was done the sox were too.
+I was trying to get three days to a pair because when I was done the socks were too.
 If you washed your governmental issue socks in Vietnam, you had nothing but filmy threads left when you were done.
-I laced up my boots and felt a whole lot better, until I saw the safari headed my way.
+I laced up my boots and felt a whole lot better until I saw the safari headed my way.

 An entourage appeared out of the bush, with the three new officers in the lead.
 All three carried M-16s, which I thought uncommon, but certainly allowed if they wanted to add that weight and bulk to their loads.
 Except they didn’t have any loads.
 There were five enlisted Marines carrying all of their stuff.
 No matter how I felt about their near childish naïve behavior so far, I had to admit that they had enough leadership ability to at least get some of the company to do their bidding.

-The three approached, with Pilson just behind the C.O., and felt nearly as much trepidation as I had when the door opened in the back of the armored personnel carrier ten days ago.
+The three approached, with Pilson just behind the C.O., and felt nearly as much trepidation as I had felt when the door opened in the back of the armored personnel carrier ten days ago.
 I stayed where I was, thinking about how trepidation wasn’t nearly as bad as the terror I was accustomed to.
 I realized that I didn’t know where the Gunny was and that bothered me a bit.
 I’d seen him earlier, carrying a whole box of the mosquito repellant.
 I presumed that the nasty little monsters would be much worse an affliction down in the valley.
 The men started digging into the side of the hill nearby.
 I let my breath out slowly, as it came to me.
 The officers were coming down to stay where I was.

 Pilson dropped his radio and went to work digging his own clam shell hole into the side of the mountain.
 I watched him work, liking the fact that, for the first time I’d been dropped out of the sky, the company was actually digging in.
-Underground was protection from so much, including the RPGs the enemy would have any stray rounds from either artillery battery.
+Underground was protection from so much, including the RPGs the enemy would have, and any stray rounds from either artillery battery.
 He didn’t make much headway before the captain stepped close and talked to him.
 Pilson put down his entrenching tool, strapped on his radio and headed in my direction.
 That he put on his radio first, before traveling only a few yards impressed me.
 I realized that a lot of the Marines in the company had learned and applied good survival skills and practical field experience.

 “The captain wants to see you, sir,” he said, almost apologetically.